pmean/build-website/text/16/03/shortening-survey.md

 subjective opinion of a subject matter expert (yourself).

-Then when the excessively picky reviewer (in my opinion) rejects your paper, send it to a different journal.Â  In general, it's a bad idea to change scales because a reviewer is likely to raise concerns.
+Then when the excessively picky reviewer (in my opinion) rejects your paper, send it to a different journal.
+In general, it's a bad idea to change scales because a reviewer is likely to raise concerns.
 But I think that the practicalities of research sometimes require you to shorten a survey, because a shorter survey with uncertain psychometric